Women’s Empowerment in India

 Arrival Weekend: Once you get picked up from the airport you will be taken to our volunteers house where you will meet our local team.
 You will be given a welcome and culture orientation, area tour and project related training to prepare you for the program.

-Monday: After breakfast you will be taken to the project sites to get introduced to your group of women who you will be helping.
+Monday: After breakfast you will be taken to the project sites to get introduced to your group of women who you will be teaching English to.
 After lunch you will sit with your local team and go over your volunteer work plans for the coming week.
 Evenings can be used for lesson planning or cultural activities in the area.

 Tuesday to Thursday: After breakfast you will be going to the project sites and taking your first sessions with the support of our local team or other volunteers who may be present.
 Lunch will be at home.
 Post lunch you will continue with some more volunteering and finish by 16:00 PM.
 Evenings will be free for your relaxation!